tum-ens/urbs/doc/theorydoc/buysell_prob.rst

 ------------------------------
 Buy and sell commodities change the vertex rule (Kirchhoff's current law), by adding a new way for in- an output flows of commodities.
-The rule is thus amended by the follwoing two equations:
+The rule is thus amended by the following two equations:

 .. math::
    &\forall y\in Y,~v\in V,~c \in C_{\text{sell}},~t \in T_m:\\